wwells/dkt/README.md

 Model arguments.:
   --lstm_units LSTM_UNITS
                         number of units of the LSTM layer.
+  --dropout_rate DROPOUT_RATE
+                        fraction of the units to drop.

 Training arguments.:
   --epochs EPOCHS       number of epochs to train.